 The physical life of the GPU unit is highly variable.
-It depends on many factors such as what brand the GPU belongs to, and how much care the GPU has been kept with.
+It depends on factors such as what brand the GPU belongs to and how much care the GPU has been kept with.

 It is unlikely, but if you keep everything in check, you may as well see it exceed a decade, after which different components like the fans and thermal paste may start to give in.

-To make an informed estimation, we have to consider all the aspects that influence the total lifespan.
+To make an informed estimation, we must consider all the aspects influencing the total lifespan.

 Factors That Can Cause a GPU to Die Sooner

-As discussed earlier, every GPU has a certain lifespan, which can be cut short by a handful of major issues.
-After making such a costly investment, it is only fair that the card is kept with the utmost care, such that it lasts as long as expected.
+As discussed earlier, every GPU has a certain lifespan, which can be cut short by a handful of significant issues.
+After making such a costly investment, the card is only fair to be kept with the utmost care and lasts as long as expected.

-Here are some of the regular problems, and how you can prevent them.
+Here are some common problems and how to prevent them.

 1. Choose from a Respected Brand

-The brand of the GPU contributes a lot in the longevity of the physical life.
+The GPU brand contributes a lot to the longevity of the physical life.
 It is a common understanding that the units from respected brands last longer than the cheaper ones when used under the same conditions.

-The underlying chip is the same in all variants of the card; it’s the outer body and physical add-ons that contribute to its physical lifespan.
+The underlying chip is the same in all card variants; the outer body and physical add-ons contribute to its physical lifespan.

-The more established brands offer unique features that the cheaper brands may not, such as high-quality thermal paste, stronger parts, and open airflow.
+The more established brands offer unique features that the cheaper brands may not, such as high-quality thermal paste, more vital parts, and open airflow.

-Cards from brands like ASUS, MSI, and EVGA will not only perform slightly better than their cheaper counterparts but will surely last longer physically thanks to quality engineering and superior design.
+Cards from brands like ASUS, MSI, and EVGA will not only perform slightly better than their cheaper counterparts.
+Still, they will surely last longer physically, thanks to quality engineering and superior design.

 So if you have found a sweet deal from an unknown brand on Aliexpress or Ebay on an RTX 3080, it would be wise to steer clear.

-The outer body of the card does not really take any beating (atleast it shouldn’t ever) but components like the fans may experience some wear and tear over the years.
+The outer body of the card does not take any beating (at least it shouldn’t ever), but components like the fans may experience some wear and tear over the years.

-This wearing is what causes the gradual erosion of the parts, and subsequently the card.
-There are steps like regular cleaning and light usage that may help these parts last longer.
+This wearing causes the gradual erosion of the parts and, subsequently, the card.
+Steps like regular cleaning and light usage may help these parts last longer.

-However, it all comes down to the quality of the part itself in the end.
+However, it all comes down to the quality of the part itself.

 One major part of the card which affects physical lifespan is the cooler.

-Now, there are multiple methods that the expensive brands adopt for cooling, like additional fans and liquid coolers with AIO fans.
+There are multiple methods that expensive brands adopt for cooling, like other fans and liquid coolers with AIO fans.

-When it comes to vanilla performance, there is negligible difference between the results of an average vs an extensively cooled GPU, but what matters is the quality.
+When it comes to vanilla performance, there is negligible difference between the results of an average vs. an extensively cooled GPU, but the quality matters.

-Comparatively, cheaper cooler will have low-quality paste, and sub-par cooling capabilities.
-This results in overheating of the card (discussed later), and in turn, shortening of the lifespan.
+Comparatively, the cheaper cooler will have a low-quality paste and sub-par cooling capabilities.
+This results in overheating the card (discussed later) and shortening its lifespan.